Azure/azure-marketplace-management-extras/README.md

 # Overview

 This project contains Azure function with two applications that allow automatically keep track of deployed Managed applications.
-More details about each function you can find in their README.
+More details about each function you can find in applications/README.
-These reusable functions were created during deployment of Managed Application offer.
+These reusable functions were created during development of [Managed Application offer](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview) and could be used as a starting point for others.

+## Repository content

+Within this repository, you can find the following directories:

+- `.github/workflows`: automated workflows to deploy infrastructure and code.
+- `azure`: infrastructure templates that deploy the Azure components needed to support applications.
+- `applications`: code and documentation describing each application in more details.

 ## Contributing